Intermediate

 ;; => Returns all attribute changes in last hour with timestampsKey Takeaway: Every fact is timestamped via transaction entity's :db/txInstant.
 Query transaction times for audit trails and change tracking.

 Why It Matters: Automatic timestamping provides millisecond-precision audit trails without application code.
-Answer “when was this changed” for any fact.
+Answer 'when was this changed' for any fact.
 Combine with transaction metadata (user, reason) for complete audit logs.
 Time-based queries enable trend analysis and compliance reporting.
+Unlike application-managed timestamp columns that require developers to remember updating them in every code path, Datomic timestamps are guaranteed by the database for every transaction.
+GDPR right-of-access requests can specify data collected before a certain date.
+Compliance audits can verify when specific data elements were first introduced.
+Transaction-level timestamps also enable precise performance analysis - identify slow periods by examining transaction timing patterns.

 Example 46: Cardinality-Many Refs for Many-to-Many